droidinnovation/python_pro_bootcamp/snake_game_day21/README.md

 | Control the snake   | Detect collision with wall |
 |                     | Detect collision with tail |

-## Research
+## Create classes

-Some notes have been collected about these machines.

-- Batch file
-- 6809
-- PDP-1
-- PDP-4/7/9/15
-- PDP-10
+- Snake class
-- Shell script
+- Food class
-- Xtensa
+- Scoreboard

+## Notes
+- screen.update() to refresh the screen
+- using the timer to delay the refresh so that we can control how often it happens.